nithyaramakrishnan/data-shield/index.md

 ## Before you begin
 {: #begin}

-Before you can begin using {{site.data.keyword.datashield_short}}, you must have the following prerequisites:
+Before you can begin using {{site.data.keyword.datashield_short}}, you must have the following prerequisites.
+For help getting the CLIs and plug-ins downloaded and your Kubernetes Service environment configured, check out the tutorial [creating Kubernetes clusters](/docs/containers/cs_tutorials.html#cs_cluster_tutorial_lesson1).

 * The following CLIs: